gnoverse/gnome-content/tutorials/write-a-dao-smart-contract-part-1/index.md

----
-{
-  "title": "Write a DAO Smart Contract - Part 1", "slug": "write-a-dao-smart-contract-part-1",
-  "tags": ["gnoland", "gno", "dao"],
-  "level": "Intermediate",
-  "author": "Jerónimo Albi",
-  "authorAddress": "g1hy6zry03hg5d8le9s2w4fxme6236hkgd928dun",
-  "summary": "In this two parts tutorial we explore one way to write a DAO smart contract.
-The tutorial will guide you though creating a DAO and a general proposal."
-}
----
 ## Overview

 This two parts tutorial explores one way to create a non-token based DAO that allows the creation of general proposals, also known as text proposals, where the initial set of DAO members are defined within the realm source code.
 The second part of this tutorial will explore how to add and remove members by using a different type of proposal.

-Tutorial uses the pure [gno.land/p/gnome/dao] package to define the DAO and the different types or proposals.
-This package already define for us the types and features needed to create tree based DAOs.
+Tutorial uses the pure [gno.land/p/nt/commondao] package to define the DAO and the different types or proposals.
+This package already define for us the types and features needed to create single or tree based DAOs.

-The final DAO implementation aims to be as simple as possible to give you a example or starting point to help you build your own tree based DAO.
+The final DAO implementation aims to be as simple as possible to give you a example or starting point to help you build your own DAO.

 While going though the tutorial try to find the places that you could improve or where you could extend the DAO functionality with features that would be useful for your use case.